 On the other hand, I’ve always been more inclined to pursue projects independently.
 I like coming up with my own ideas entirely, rather than working from within the context of an established group.
 As an engineering student, I personally didn’t feel inspired by the types of projects in campus clubs/teams (cars, rockets, robotics); I have more of an interest in consumer products and whimsical ideas, like toys.

 If you approach it in a clever way, there are plenty of opportunities to get resources for independent projects just by virtue of being a student.
 To people in the real world, students are endearing.
 They’re young and aspirational, which reminds people of their earlier selves before things like loans and health insurance set in.
 All of this magically disappears when you graduate.
 You can use your student status to reach out to interesting people, get funding, or just work on something random without anyone telling you it’s “not worth your time”.
 All students are really expected to do in college is go to class and maybe join a few clubs.
 Anything beyond that and adults see you as an overachiever.
-Max Hodak, President of Neuralink, summed this up pretty well in a tweet of his:
+Max Hodak, President of Neuralink, summed this up pretty well:

 I was a fairly bad “student” in college because my mental model was “how can I use the resources of the university to learn/do interesting things while disguised as a student?”
 Looking back, this was the correct approach

 I wasn’t able to take as much advantage of this fact as I would have liked, and I wish I pushed myself to do it earlier.

 If you also feel more inclined to work on independent projects, seek out a group of similar people who can support and inspire you while you pursue them.
 For me, that group was the Co-Lab.
 My problem is that I value independence a lot, but it also scares me.
 I’ll go through times of focused, inspired work, and other times where I feel hopeless in my ability to get anything done.
 Having a group to connect with makes a massive difference.